HackYourFutureBelgium/home/curriculum/welcome-to-js/deliverables.md

 # Deliverables

+No projects in this module!
+Just lots of practice alone and in groups.

-## Vocab
+## 1. Vocabulary

-make at least 1 contribution to the `/vocabulary` folder of your class repo.
+Make at least 1 PR contribution to the `/vocabulary` folder of your class repo.
+You don't need to open an issue, just put the PR directly in the _deliverables_ board

+- _Labels_: `deliverable`, `vocabulary`
+- _milestone_: `ux-ui-design`

+## 2. Snippets

+Make at least 1 PR contribution to the `/snippets` folder of your class repo.
+This can be any snippet of HTML or CSS that you found helpful and someone else might find useful in their projects.

+You don't need to open an issue, just put the PR directly in the _deliverables_ board

+- _Labels_: `deliverable`, `snippets`
+- _milestone_: `ux-ui-design`

 <!--
 ## Task Class